If you can't have surgery to remove pancreatic cancer, you may still have an operation to help relieve symptoms or prevent problems such as a blocked

 - digestive discomfort and wind

-If you are not able to have surgery to remove your cancer, you might have a tube put in to hold the bile duct open.
+If you are not able to have surgery to remove your cancer, your doctor might suggest you have a tube put in to hold the bile duct open.
 This tube is called a stent.
 You don't usually need an operation to have a stent put in.
-A specialist doctor can put it in during an endoscopy or through the skin guided by x-ray.
+A specialist doctor can put it in during an

-If you can't have a stent, or it hasn't worked, you might have an operation to allow bile to drain by bypassing your blocked bile duct.
+You might have an operation to allow bile to drain by bypassing your blocked bile duct if you can't have a stent or it hasn't worked.

 Your surgeon cuts the bile duct above the blockage and reconnects it to the small bowel.
 This operation is called a choledochojejunostomy.